What are Gradings?

 Grading Dates and Locations

-In 2017, there are four rounds of gradings:
+In 2019, there are four rounds of gradings (dates may be subject to change):

-- The first gradings will be held on Wednesday the 26th and Sunday the 30th of April
+- The first round of gradings will be held on Wednesday 10th April and Sunday 14th April

-- The second gradings will be held on Wednesday the 5th and Sunday the 9th of July
+- The second round of gradings will be held on Wednesday 3 July and Sunday 7 July

-- The third gradings will be held on Wednesday the 6th and Sunday the 10th of September
+- The third round of gradings will be held on Wednesday 18 Sept and Sunday 22 Sept

 Gradings are typically held at the beginning of the scheduled training on that day.
 It is recommended that students wishing to grade arrive early to the training to be ready at the beginning of the class.
 Follow these links to find the list of class times and class locations.